Coronavirus – FAQs on managing a safe return to work

 How do we go about doing a satisfactory risk assessment?

-The Health and Safety Executive (HSE) provides general guidance on how to do a risk assessment, which would need to be adapted for Covid-19 using the appropriate workplace guidance for your particular environment.
+Alongside general guidance on how to do a risk assessment, the Health and Safety Executive (HSE) has also produced guidance on how to do a risk assessment during the coronavirus (COVID-19) pandemic which should be taken together with the appropriate workplace guidance for your particular environment.
 In summary, the HSE recommends taking the following five steps:

 What responsibilities do our employees have for their safety?